PrestaShop/prestashop.github.io/news/_posts/releases/2020-11-18-prestashop-1-7-7-0-available.md

 The **[full redesign and the new features of order pages]**(https://build.prestashop.com/news/the-new-order-pages-in-prestaShop-1-7-7/) help merchants to make a better use of their time and to stay focus on their online business.

-The redesign of the user interface allow merchants to find the right information quickly.
-While the new features allow a better efficiency on daily tasks and avoid back and forth between pages.
+The redesign of the user interface allows merchants to find the right information quickly while the new features allow a better efficiency on daily tasks and avoid back and forth between pages.

 ### Growth and flexibility